 Ithaca College-Thunderbird Linkage Program

-The linkage program with the Thunderbird School of Global Management provides students with guided transition to a graduate professional business program.
-Under a system of preapproved waivers, students may complete the master of international management degree at Thunderbird in as little as one year (three terms).
+The linkage program with the American Graduate School of International Management (known as Thunderbird) provides students with guided transition to a graduate professional business program.
+Under a system of preapproved waivers, they may complete the master of international management degree at Thunderbird in one year (three terms).
 Such programs are sometimes referred to as four-plus-one (4+1) programs.
 Students interested in this program need to plan early to make sure they meet all the prerequisites as part of their undergraduate degree program.
 Further information and advising are available from the School of Business dean's office.

 ROTC Officer Education Program

 Under an agreement with Cornell University, students may enroll in the Reserve Officers Training Corps (ROTC) programs of two military services - air force and army.
 No new enrollees have been accepted in the navy program since February 1, 1991.

 The objective of the program is to prepare men and women for positions of responsibility as officers in the military services.
-Students may enroll in classes or in programs of two, three, or four years.
-A range of scholarships is available to qualified applicants.
-These scholarships may cover up to full tuition at Ithaca College; mandatory fees and textbook costs, $300-$1,200 per year; and a $300-$500 per month stipend during the academic year.
-All participants in their junior and senior years receive the nontaxable monthly stipend, whether or not they are on a scholarship.
-Periodically, midyear scholarships may be available as well.
-Two- or three-year applicants for each service must contact the appropriate ROTC unit early in the second semester of their freshman or sophomore year to initiate the selection process.
+Students may enroll in programs of four, three, or two years.
+Full tuition scholarships are available to qualified applicants.
+Two year applicants for each service must contact the appropriate ROTC unit early in the second semester of their sophomore year to initiate the selection process.

 There are no military obligations for enrolling in ROTC courses.
-However, those students accepted into the advanced program during their sophomore, junior, or senior year may incur an active duty commitment, ranging from three months to six years.
+However, those students accepted in the advanced program during their sophomore or junior year may incur an active duty commitment, ranging from three months to six years.
 The length of commitment varies with each service and program within the two services.

 Further information can be obtained from the dean of the School of Humanities and Sciences, the registrar's office, or the Office of Graduate Studies and Continuing Education, or by writing to the Departments of Aerospace Studies, Military Science, or Naval Science at Barton Hall, Cornell University, Ithaca, NY 14853.
 The dean of the School of Humanities and Sciences is the campus coordinator for ROTC programs on the Ithaca College campus.